 These rules evolved from previous versions of the RoboCup Humanoid League rules.
-We would like to thank Henry Yen for the conversion of the rules into a basic LaTeX version in 2010.
+We would like to thank Henry 15 75 Yen for the conversion of the rules into a basic LaTeX version in 2010.
 The 2008 version of the rules was compiled by Pasan Kulvanit and Oskar von Stryk, the 2007 version of the rules by Emanuele Menegatti and the 2006 version by Sven Behnke, who did a remarkable job improving the rule document and gearing it towards the FIFA Laws of the Game.
 The improvements of the 2005 version were compiled by Norbert Michael Mayer.
 Philipp Allgeuer significantly contributed to the conversion of the 2017 rule book to LaTeX.
 Other input came earlier from the rules of the RoboCup MiddleSize and Four-Legged Leagues.

 The rules were continuously discussed within the technical committee of the humanoid league and also on the humanoid league forum.
-The following members of the technical committee for 2022 were responsible for crating the first version of the rules for the virtual Humanoid RoboCup league: Jacky Baltes, Reinaldo Bianchi, Reinhard Gerndt, Jasper Güldenstein, Ludovic Hofer, Maike Paetzel-Prüsmann and Alessandra Rossi.
+The following members of the technical committee for 2023 were responsible for crating the first version of the rules for the virtual Humanoid RoboCup league: Reinaldo Bianchi, Reinhard Gerndt, Jasper Güldenstein, Maike Paetzel-Prüsmann, Alessandra Rossi and Sebastian Stelter.
+Special thanks go to Martin Friedmann, stein, Maike Paetzel-Prüsmann, Alessandra Rossi and Sebastian Stelter.
 Special thanks go to Martin Friedmann, Sebastian Mielke and Timon Giese for the contribution of several figures and to Philipp Allgeuer for his contributions to the 2019 version of the rules.
 We thank the authors of the original design and schematics of the center of mass measurement device described in the appendix.